Wage & Hour Lawsuit Settlement

 Security firm Securitas settled in February 2016 for $2.5 million a collective action lawsuit under the FLSA that claimed guards for the company were subject to an illegal vacation pay policy.
 Guards alleged that, rather than paying them for vacation, Securitas provided them with a lump sum payment as vacation compensation.
 The judge, siding with the guards, agreed that the payment must be included in FLSA overtime calculations, and that as it was structured, the vacation pay policy was effectively a bonus program in disguise.

 AT&T – $19 Million

 AT&T reached an $18.9 million settlement in April 2013 with a group of California field managers who claimed that they were wrongly classified as exempt—and therefore denied overtime pay and compensation for working through meal and rest breaks.
 AT&T argued that the managers qualified for the FLSA’s executive and administrative exemptions, but the plaintiffs said “manager” was not a fitting title because in reality, most of the work they did was data entry.
-Under the deal each field manager received around $11,000.
+Under the deal each field manager was entitled to receive around $11,000.

 Rite Aid – $21 Million

 Rite Aid improperly classified as exempt from overtime pay a group of assistant store managers and co-managers, claimed an FLSA collective action that settled in June 2012 for $20.9 million.
 Under the settlement’s terms, in which Rite Aid admitted to no wrongdoing, nationwide class members were entitled to about $2,000 apiece.
 The plaintiffs claimed that they were managers in name only, and therefore wrongly denied overtime pay under the FLSA.